MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-All you need to do is register the association map in `buildSchema` options:
+All you need to do is register the association map in the `buildSchema` options:
 ```typescript
 import { ObjectId } from "mongodb";
 import { ObjectIdScalar } from "../my-scalars/ObjectId";